 This area contains a list of project dependencies.

 Click this button to re-import all registered Gradle projects after changes have been made to a Gradle script.

 Click this button to link a Gradle project.

 Click this button to detach an external Gradle project.

 Use this button to execute a Gradle task.
 When you click this icon, the Run Anything window opens.
-You can enter the name of the task that you want to execute.
+Enter a name of the task that you want to execute.
 To execute several tasks, enter task names using space to separate each new task.

 Use these buttons to expand or collapse all the nodes.

 Click this button to import a module or a data to your Gradle project via Project Data to Import dialog.
 It might be useful for the multi-module projects.

 Click this button to work with Gradle projects in the offline mode.
 In this case Gradle will use dependencies from the cache.
 Gradle will not attempt to access the network to perform dependency resolution.
 If the required dependencies are not present in the cache, build execution will fail.